Amsterdam/panorama-export/README.md

 # panorama-export

-Dockerfile and scripts to export the panorama database to CSV, GeoJSON
+Dockerfile and scripts to export the panorama database to CSV, GeoJSON, Shapefile and other file formats.

 First, build the Docker image: